-Currently on secondment with the World Bank Group, Dr. Bayona is the director of global health programs and practice for the Dartmouth Center for Health Care Delivery Science.
+Dr. Bayona is currently a senior health specialist at the World Bank Group.
+Prior to that position, he was director of global health programs and practice for the Dartmouth Center for Health Care Delivery Science and assistant professor at the Department of Community and Family Medicine at the Geisel School of Medicine at Dartmouth.
 He joined Dartmouth from Peru, where he was the co-founder and director of Socios En Salud Sucursal Peru (SES), the Peruvian branch of Partners In Health (PIH).
 At SES, Dr.

 Maude and Lillian Presley Professor of Global Health and Social Medicine

-Anne E. Becker is the Maude and Lillian Presley professor of global health and social medicine and associate professor of psychiatry at Harvard Medical School.
-She is also vice chair of the Department of Global Health and Social Medicine as well as director of the Social Sciences M.D.-Ph.D.
-Program at Harvard Medical School.
+Anne E. Becker is the Maude and Lillian Presley professor of global health and social medicine and associate professor of psychiatry at Harvard Medical School (HMS).
+She is also a member of the Leadership Council of the Harvard/MIT MD-PhD Program.
 Dr. Becker received her PhD in anthropology from Harvard Graduate School of Arts and Sciences and her MD from Harvard Medical School.
 She trained in psychiatry at Massachusetts General Hospital.
 Dr.

 Senior Lecturer on Global Health and Social Medicine